 Mr. Julio J. Torrado, Director of Human Resources & Communications, has been employed by the utility since October 2003, most recently as Communications/Marketing Coordinator, prior to being appointed Director of Human Resources & Communications in December 2015.
 Mr. Torrado is responsible for overseeing KEYS’ human resources administration, coordinating communication and marketing strategies for KEYS’ customers, and overseeing internal communications for KEYS’ employees.
 Mr. Torrado holds a Bachelor of Science degree in Communication – with a double-major in Public Relations and International Studies and a minor in Marketing – from the University of Miami, and a Master of Business Administration degree, with a concentration in Human Resources Management, from Saint Leo University.
 He is active with the American Public Power Association, having served as Chair of the Customer Connections Conference and its Customer Communications Committee.
 In recognition for his service to the association he was awarded the Harold Kramer-John Preston Personal Service Award in 2020.
 Mr. Torrado has also helped KEYS win numerous awards and accolades over the years for excellence in communications and marketing strategies, including the prestigious Bronze Anvil Award from the Public Relations Society of America.
-Mr. Torrado currently serves as Chair of the Florida Public Power Communicators Roundtable and on the boards of Wesley House Family Services, Tropic Cinema, and the Key West Harry S. Truman Foundation.
+Mr. Torrado currently serves as Chair of the Florida Municipal Electric Association’s (FMEA) Florida Public Power Communicators Committee and was named FMEA’s 2021 Member of the Year.
+Mr. Torrado also serves on the boards of Wesley House Family Services, Tropic Cinema, and the Key West Harry S. Truman Foundation.
 In recognition of his dedication to local volunteerism, former Florida Governor Charlie Crist named him as a “Point of Light” in 2009.

 Mr. Joe Weldon, Director of Generation, has been employed by the utility since March 2018.
 Mr. Weldon has over 30 years’ experience in engineering, operations, maintenance and testing within the defense, oil & gas, telecommunication, and power generation utility industries.
 His current responsibilities include the management of KEYS’ generation facility.
 He holds a Bachelor of Engineering degree in Electrical Engineering from SUNY Maritime College, and a Master of Science degree in Electrical Engineering from Rensselaer Polytechnic Institute.